Afej/js-practice-projects/README.md

-## Learning about testing in javascript.
+## Building a testing framework in javascript.